Aurigaia: mock Gaia DR2 stellar catalogues from the Auriga cosmological simulations: The Mock Catalogues and Example Applications

 Although much attention has been paid to dynamical origins, there is growing evidence that the flared distributions may be formed \emph{in situ} from flaring star-forming regions. \citet{GSG16} showed that a significant amount of the vertical velocity dispersion is set at birth from star-forming gas that becomes progressively thinner with time and that, at a given look back time, the radial profile of the vertical velocity dispersion of young stars ($< 1$ Gyr old) is flat, corresponding to a flaring scale height. \citet{NYL17} showed from the Apostle simulations \citep{SFF15,FNS16} that stars are born in flared distributions.
 Moreover, these distributions do not change significantly thereafter; they are not strongly affected by subsequent dynamical processes.
 This idea that the star forming gas disc intrinsically flares in supported also by the simple analytical arguments put forward by \citet{BLNF18}, who demonstrated that the vertical structure of polytropic, centrifugally supported gas discs with flat rotation curves embedded in CDM haloes naturally flare.
 Moreover, the recent controlled numerical study of \citet{KGG17} suggests that flaring star-forming regions are required in order to preserve a negative vertical metallicity gradient that would otherwise become positive owing to the outward radial migration of metal rich stars.
 Flaring star-forming regions have therefore become a new and attractive way to help explain the flaring stellar disc.

 A strong signature of an \emph{in situ} flaring disc is a flaring distribution of very young stars ($\lesssim 300$ Myr), because radial migration requires several dynamical times to become effective.
 We therefore select young A and B dwarf stars from the mock stellar catalogues according to the absolute $V$-band magnitude, $V-I_c$ colour and tentative ages given by \citet{PM13}, that is: ($V$, $V-I_c$) $\sim$ ($-1.1$, $-0.192$) for $\rm B3V$ stars; and ($V$, $V-I_c$) $\sim$ ($-1.11$, $0.004$) for $\rm A0V$ stars.
 These stars are typically $\sim 0.1$ Gyr and $\sim 0.3$ Gyr old, respectively.
 We select stars in the outer disc region ($126\degr < l < 234\degr$) in order to minimise heavy midplane extinction.
-The distribution of $\rm B3V$ and $\rm A0V$ stars is shown in Fig.~\ref{fig3}, and demonstrates that these stars cover a significant portion of the outer disc, particularly in the absence of extinction.
-The ``fingers of God'' feature in the distributions shown in the top panels of Fig.~\ref{fig3} are caused by fluctuations in dust attenuation along different lines of sight.
+The distribution of $\rm B3V$ and $\rm A0V$ stars is shown in Fig.~\ref{fig3} for each catalogue, and demonstrates that these stars cover a significant portion of the outer disc, particularly in the absence of extinction.
+Comparison of the left and middle panels with the right panels of Fig.~\ref{fig3} highlights the drastically reduced number of stars near the disc midplane caused by dust extinction, particularly for $\rm A0V$ stars.
+The ``fingers of God'' feature in the distributions shown in the \Hmocks{} (left panels of Fig.~\ref{fig3}) are caused by fluctuations in dust attenuation along different lines of sight, and by the displacement of the true stellar positions along the line-of-sight due to parallax errors.
+These features are less evident in the \Dmocks{} (middle panels of Fig.~\ref{fig3}), because of the phase-space smoothing of the stars.